Aviksha01/ai-mechanical-engineering-portfolio/02_Prompt_Engineering_Mechanical/README.md

 - Multi-language support for engineering terminology

 ## Author
-Created by [Your Name] - Certified in Google Cloud Gen AI and Prompt Engineering
+Created by Aviksha - Certified in Google Cloud Gen AI and Prompt Engineering